 The book “Getting Value out of Agile Retrospectives – A Toolbox of Retrospective Exercises” written by Luis Gonçalves and Ben Linders contains many exercises that you can use to facilitate retrospectives, supported with the “what” and “why” of retrospectives, the business value and benefits that they can bring you, and advice for introducing and improving retrospectives.

-Getting Value out of Agile Retrospectives can be downloaded from InfoQ and Leanpub.
+Getting Value out of Agile Retrospectives can be downloaded from InfoQ, Leanpub and Amazon.com and many other on-line bookstores.
 Also available as paperback on Amazon, Lulu, and Barnes & Noble.
 See also the translated editions, available as eBook in my webshop.
 More information can be found in the book leaflet.

 An agile retrospective, or sprint retrospective as Scrum calls it, is a practice used by self-organizing teams to reflect on their way of working, and to continuously become better in what they do.